psychemedia/finn-resources/src/how-oisin-named.md

 That finished, he left the victorious Fianna and returned swiftly to the plain of Allen, for he could not bear to be one unnecessary day parted from Saeve.

-"You are not leaving us !" exclaimed Goll mac Moma.
+"You are not leaving us !" exclaimed Goll mac Morna.

 "I must go," Fionn replied.